enzobarrett/checkout/README.md

     # Default: false
     submodules: ''

-    # Specify numbers of jobs to use when cloning submodules
+    # Specifies number of jobs to use when cloning submodules
     # Default: 1
     submodule-jobs: ''